Palawan's 1st congressional district

 Palawan's 1st congressional district is one of the three congressional districts of the Philippines in the province of Palawan.
 It has been represented in the House of Representatives since 1987.
 The district encompasses the northern portion of Palawan Island including the Calamianes, Cuyo and Kalayaan island chains.
 It consists of the municipalities of Agutaya, Araceli, Busuanga, Cagayancillo, Coron, Culion, Cuyo, Dumaran, El Nido, Kalayaan, Linapacan, Magsaysay, Roxas, San Vicente and Taytay.
-The district is currently represented in the 19th Congress by Edgardo Salvame of the People's Reform Party (PRP).
+The district is currently represented in the 20th Congress following the death of Rosalie "Rose" Salvame's late husband, former representative Edgardo Salvame, of the People's Reform Party (PRP).